-NBRC may complete a desk review and/or request more detailed financial reports/documentation at any time throughout the grantee's period of performance.
-We recognize that some of our grantees may have limited experience/capacity in managing a federal award.
+NBRC recognizes that some of our grantees may have limited experience/capacity in managing a federal award.
 These instances, among others, may result in desk reviews being requested more often.
-This is not intended to target grantees but is done to make certain grantees are keeping records in accordance with NBRC regulations.
+This is not intended to target grantees but is done to make sure certain grantees are keeping records in accordance with NBRC regulations.